digital-land/digital-land/content/project/local-plans/alpha/index.md

 ### [Data standard](https://docs.google.com/spreadsheets/d/13mqs6lZy6SyO0xCKcIXtL71SnqnDAZ2hBj3RBpWP_DM/edit?usp=sharing)

 The data standard improves the quality, consistency and usefulness of data published about local plans.
 It looks at how we can standardise information on:

-- which area the plan cover
+* which area the plan cover
-- the status of the local plan
+* the status of the local plan
-- when it was adopted
+* when it was adopted
-- what policies it contains
+* what policies it contains
-- other high-level information
+* other high-level information

-This data standard is based on the learnings from the brownfield land and developer contributions data standards, developed by the Digital Land team.
+This data standard is based on the learnings from the brownfield land and developer contributions data standards, previously developed by the Digital Land team.

 ### [Guidance for publishing local plans data](https://docs.google.com/document/d/1Egi-EwFLFVWDi-QFNH5jiOwgcgDK9W6xnCFNGJSzxE8/edit?usp=sharing)